 The question is, do Kim’s remarks nudge the door open a bit more than previously?
 The brevity and carefully crafted language of the summary leave much to be desired in terms of all that Kim actually said at the meeting.
 But a careful reading of the report suggests that Kim’s comments mark some progress from Pyongyang’s previous messaging, and that it may be gearing up for engaging Washington.
 The “when” most likely will be determined by North Korea’s domestic timetable, barring extraordinary external developments.

 The reference to the Biden administration as “the newly launched US administration,” a neutral term by itself, took on a slightly positive note, given the conspicuous omission of the term “hostile policy” and use of the word “dialogue” in Kim’s comments.
-US withdrawal of “hostile policy” has consistently been North Korea’s precondition for resuming diplomacy with Washington since the breakdown of the Stockholm working-level talks in October 2019, a position that Kim himself reaffirmed in his January report to the Eighth Party Congress and Vice Foreign Minister Choe Son Hui reiterated as recently as March.
+US withdrawal of “hostile policy” has consistently been North Korea’s precondition for resuming diplomacy with Washington since the breakdown of the Stockholm working-level talks in October 2019, a position that Kim himself reaffirmed in his January report to the Eighth Party Congress and First Vice Foreign Minister Choe Son Hui reiterated as recently as March.
 Kim’s specific reference to “dialogue” is a step beyond his January Party Congress report, where he left room for diplomacy with the US but fell short of mentioning the word.
 Kim set no bar for US to jump over, in contrast to usual North Korean demand for withdrawal of “hostile policy” before engagement was possible.
 In fact, he gave weight to Choe Son Hui’s March press statement, where she indicated that “dialogue” may be possible when certain preconditions are met.

 In this passage: